 Technically speaking, yes you can sell a car with a loan attached to it.
 However, if you default on the loan, the lender has the right to repossess the car to cover the outstanding loan balance.
 If there is no car to repossess, then there will be severe consequences.
 If you use the car sale proceeds to repay the loan, you won’t have anything to worry about.

 Yes, you can refinance any car loan after some time has passed.
 Refinancing is also a great alternative if you can’t get out of your car loan entirely.
 You can refinance a car loan after a year.
 As a general rule, waiting at least 90 days is the bare minimum of time that has to pass before refinancing.

-Most lenders don’t want to refinance cars with negative equity because it’s too great of a risk to them.
+Most lenders don’t want to refinance cars with negative equity because it’s too high risk.
 Work on moving your equity into the positives before refinancing.

 The longer the car loan’s term, the lower your car loan payments will be.
 If money has become tight recently, you may want to increase your car loan’s term.
 When refinancing, you can extend the loan’s term to reduce the loan payment amount.

 However, if you extend your car loan, you’ll be paying interest for longer and you’ll likely owe more for the car than it’s worth during the final months of the term.

 Whether you are shopping for a new car or trying sell your current car, Canada Drives can help!